egochao/svelte-ts-codespace-starter/README.md

 ## Why I use and recommend this?

+- If you comming from other fields like me(AI/ML)
+- If want to make sure your team have standardize and modern development environment

 ### Svelte - My story
 I came from AI/ML background - trying to build an user facing product.